eclipsesource/tabris-plugin-maps/README.md

 ### Add the plugin to your project

-The plugin can be added like any other cordova plugin.
-Either via the `cordova plugin add` command or as an entry in the apps `config.xml` (recommended):
+The plugin should be added as an entry in the apps `config.xml` file:

 ```xml
 <plugin name="tabris-plugin-maps" spec="3.0.0" />